MaxJoas/MaxJoas/README.md

 ## Most Recent Projects
 Quick overview of my pinned repos (check the repos for more details):

+- **LLM Trustworthiness: NoPinocchio**
+  [Tool](https://github.com/MaxJoas/no_pinocchio) to add confidence scores to the output of LLMs.

-**Deep Learning for omics data: Autoencodix**
+- **Deep Learning for omics data: Autoencodix**
   [Framework](https://github.com/jan-forest/autoencodix) for multi-omics integration.
 Unified different autoencoder architectures from research papers into one framework.

-**LLM Trustworthiness: NoPinochio**

-[Tool](https://github.com/MaxJoas/no_pinocchio) to add confidence scores to the output of LLMs.

-**Computer Vision for Stem Cell Detection**
+- **Computer Vision for Stem Cell Detection**
   [Software](https://github.com/MaxJoas/confluence_webapp) with a web app to detect cells in microscopy images to enhance stem cell production.

- **LLM Security: DeepSeek "Hack"**
+- **LLM Security: DeepSeek "Hack"**
   Bypass censorship of DeepSeek model with [prompt engineering](https://github.com/MaxJoas/llm_security).

 ### Favourite Resources